Navigation

 = All other indirect emissions that occur in the company’s upstream and downstream value chain.
 These include, for example, emissions from business travel, rented facilities, and purchased goods and services.
 For EWE, Scope 3 includes those categories in which we can make the greatest contribution to climate protection.

-What Does Climate Protection at EWE Look Like in Practice?
+What Does Climate Protection Look Like at EWE in Practice?

 Jan-Bernd Meyer, Energiemanagement-Beauftragter von EWE